end-of-game/docker-courses/10-demo-btrfs-postgres/README_virtualbox.md

 The main goal of this part is to compare insert duration of our SQL script.
 This script inserts 10 millions lines in a table.

-We need to turn on the timing function of PostrgesSQL
+We need to turn on the timing function of PostrgeSQL

 ```
 postgres=# \timing